agent-thor/Governance-Trading-Agent/README.md

-# Governance Trading Bot
+# Governance Trading Agent

 An automated trading system that monitors cryptocurrency governance proposals, analyzes their sentiment, and executes trades based on the predicted market impact.

 ## Documentation

-For detailed information about specific aspects of the bot, please refer to these documentation files:
+For detailed information about specific aspects of the agent, please refer to these documentation files:

 - [Data Providers Documentation](docs/data_providers.md) - How to create and use custom data sources
 - [Trade Flow Documentation](docs/trade_flow.md) - Complete trading workflow and sentiment analysis process